|WPIX "11 Alive", New York, New York|

 recorded sometime in 1979

 |Comments or questions?

-Graphics and design copyright 2017 by J. Alan Wall.
+Graphics, design and description copyright 2020 by J. Alan Wall.
 All rights reserved.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.